40 Quick & Easy Breakfast Ideas

 Have some leftover ricotta from that lasagna or baked ziti you made the other night?
 Smear some on some whole grain toast, top with berries and chia seeds, and you're good to go.

-Omelet with Leftover Broccoli, Ham, and Cheddar Cheese
+Omelet With Leftover Broccoli, Ham, & Cheddar Cheese

 When you have leftover broccoli from last night's dinner, you might as well throw it into an omelet with cheddar cheese and cubed Canadian bacon.